-Students will learn about innovative technologies in science and medicine and properties of matter that interrelate STEAM disciplines and the human body!
+Students will learn about innovative technologies in science and medicine and properties that interrelate STEAM disciplines and the human body!
 Stay tuned as we link STEAM to medicine, and health professions/STEM careers.

 - Fall Session Applications Open: July 1st and close August 15th.

 - Spring Session Applications Open: December 1st and close January 15th.

 The fee for the Fall and the Spring programs is $300 per semester.
 There will be a 10% discount given to siblings and returning participants.
 All fees must be paid prior to the start of the program via new online payment option.

-Students are recruited to the program following completion of the third grade and may continue through the eighth grade.
+Students are recruited to the program following completion of the fourth grade and may continue through the eighth grade.
 In order to be considered for participation, all students are evaluated and must complete an application.
 Evaluations are guided by the following criteria.

 - Regular school attendance